Desktop-Vision/desktop-vision-vr-dev-server/README.md

 This boilerplate is setup for development of webxr components and apps with Desktop Vision.
 Desktop Vision gives you a virtual office that you can control your computer from while live coding the enviroment around you.

-To create a new project based on this template using [tiged](https://github.com/tiged/tiged):
+To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):

 ```
-  npx tiged Desktop-Vision/desktop-vision-vr-dev-server my-vr-project
+  npx degit Desktop-Vision/desktop-vision-vr-dev-server my-vr-project
   cd my-vr-project
   npm i
   npm run dev